cloudmesh/classes/docs/source/i524/2017/technologies.rst

      finds documents containing requested information.
 Triple
      format represents information in a machine-readable format.
-     Every part of the triple is individually addressable via unique URLs — for example, the statement “Professor teaches students” might be represented in RDF(Resource Description Framework ) as  http://example.name#Professor12
+     Every part of the triple is individually addressable via unique URLs — for example, the statement "Professor teaches students" might be represented in RDF(Resource Description Framework ) as  http://example.name#Professor12
      http://xmlns.com/foaf/0.1/teacheshttp:
      //example.name#students.
 Using this representation, semantic data